-Further study in the fundamentals of the culture of the German-speaking peoples and of the structures of the German language.
+Continues to study the fundamentals of the culture of the German-speaking peoples and of the structures of the German language.
+Introduces adjective endings, the simple past tense and the conditional mood.
 Provider approved by the California Board of Registered Nursing.
 Provider number CEP2811 for 60 contact hours.
 Applies to Associate Degree.
 Transfer credit: CSU; UC